itfranck/SimpleMenu/Help/New-SimpleMenu.md

 ## DESCRIPTION
 Create SimpleMenu Interface and defines menu item.
-Submenus should be created prior to their parent menu to allow adding them when creating it.
+Submenus should be created prior to their parent menu to allow adding them when creating the latter.

 ## EXAMPLES